About Saoirse and Liam

 Later in 2011, Liam won a National Child of Courage Award, presented by broadcaster Miriam O’Callaghan of Share a Dream Ireland.
 After the ceremony, his father Tony said that Liam “was taking it all in his stride.”
 Liam’s exceptional bravery also won the family a holiday in Disneyland Paris.

 Liam’s participation in the medical trial showed strong results, which will hopefully lead to a cure and will help other children with Battens Disease.
 Although Liam did not survive to have a normal life, his surgery at least extended his life.
 He used this extra time to play with his favourite toy dinosaurs, and to shower his family with plenty of warm cuddles.
 As Liam’s condition started to deteriorate, his parents were his 24/7 primary carers.
-Liam had the distinction of being the first-ever child to travel on board a BUMBLEance as he was transported from hospital to home for the last time on his Angel Trip.
+Liam had the distinction of being the first-ever child to travel on board a BUMBLEance in 2013.
+Liam’s final trip on BUMBLEance was his Angel Trip when he came home for the last time from hospital in 2014.